Sheraro: Ethiopian Civil War

-During the Ethiopian Civil War, on 12 December 1988, Sheraro was bombed from the air by the Ethiopian National Defence Forces, and eight people were killed.
+During the Ethiopian Civil War, on 12 December 1988, Sheraro was bombed from the air by the Ethiopian Air Force, and eight people were killed.

 Tigray War

-During the Tigray War, the town was the site of clashes between the TDF and the EDF.
+During the Tigray War, the town was the site of a massacre where approximately 40 civilians, among them Eritrean refugees, were "extrajudicially executed" by the EDF.

-Amid renewed fighting in the region the town was taken by Eritrean and Ethiopian forces on 13 September 2022.
+After the massacre and amid renewed fighting in the region, the town was taken by Eritrean and Ethiopian forces on 13 September 2022.